The Best Sandalwood Oil Ever

-One important step in developing the best Sandalwood essential oil was to determine the choicest part of the tree to harvest.
-Over several years of trials it was found that the best parts of the tree were the larger logs and lower parts of the tree, including the roots.
+One important step in developing the best Sandalwood essential oil was to determine the best part of the tree to harvest.
+Over several years of various harvesting and distilling trials, it was found that the best part of the tree were the bigger logs and lower the parts of the tree, this included the root parts as well.

-Santalol levels measured in leaves and upper branches was as low as 5% while the santalols levels in roots could be as high as 38%.
+santalol levels measured in leaves and high branches was as low as 5%. santalols levels in root parts could be as high as 38%.

-Different regions of Western Australia produce populations of Sandalwood with different levels of santalol (and other vital constituents like farnesol).
+Different regions of Western Australia produce populations of Sandalwood with different levels of santalols (and other constituents like farnesol)

-A population of Sandalwood trees in the central-north of Western Australia has proven to produce a highly aromatic and high quality Sandalwood oil.
+A population in north central Western Australia of Sandalwood trees has been identified and proven to contain a highly aromatic and high quality Sandalwood essential oil.

-It is from this region that our superior quality Sandalwood is sourced.
-The population is entirely harvested and managed by an Indigenous community.
+It is from this region where our superior quality Sandalwood is sourced.
+The population is entirely harvested and managed by an indigenous community.

-The final process is as important as any, and the distillation process for our unique, superior grade Sandalwood oil has been developed through many trials over a decade.
+The final process, is as important as any, the distillation process of our unique, superior grade Sandalwood oil has been developed over many trials over a decade.

-Sandalwood oil can contain unpleasant burnt notes if the distillation facilities are poor.
-Poor steam control, poor steam supply and uncontrolled condensor temperatures will add burnt notes to the Sandalwood oil.
+Sandalwood oil can contain unpleasant burnt notes, if the distillation facilities are poor.
+Poor steam control, poor steam supply and uncontrolled condensor temperatures will add burnt notes to Sandalwood oil.

-Any water that remains in Sandalwood oil will tarnish the aroma.
-The essential oil is also affected by water in the base container or if the distillation equipment is imperfect.
+Water ending up in Sandalwood oil will tarnish the aroma.
+Water will affect Sandalwood essential oil if the base container has water in it or the distillation equipment is not perfect.